vaezim/Helping-Hand/README.md

 ### ♘ Lichess
 *This is an automated app.
 It logs in to your lichess accout, picks bullet time control, and beats the opponent.*
 1. Activate **[Input moves with keyboard]** from Preferences/Game Behavior.
-2. Enter your Lichess credentials in the dedicated place in the source file.
+2. Enter your Lichess credentials in the *config.json* file.
 3. Once you run the program it will create a webdriver instance, request lichess website and sign in using your credentials.
 4. Select a time control.
 5. From now on the moves are made by the bot until the match is over.